California Psalms

 11 The crude falsehood of Babel constructions

-matters simply as a bone in the sky’s throat, naive babyish self-delusion:
+simply lodges a bone in the sky’s throat, like naive toddler self-trickery:

 posing on a stool for the role of being grown, which only shows

-them powerless, exposing their sham to an audience.
+them helpless, exposing their sham to an audience.

 12 Before the eyes of truth, only the truth upholds its relevance,